 A hugely popular Reddit thread reveals the words non-native (and sometimes even native) English speakers struggle to say.
-The thread has been going on for more than two weeks in which users submitted what they considered the most difficult words to pronounce in the English language.
+The thread has been going on for more than two weeks in which users submitted what they considered the hardest words to pronounce in the English language.
 Thousands of people responded and below are their Top 10.

 This is especially difficult to pronounce for non-natives, especially Germans, because of the consecutive liquid sounds /l/ and /r/.
 Some natives too have difficulty pronouncing this word.
 And it is particularly difficult to say when combined with words containing the same sounds such as “rural jewelry” and “rural jury”.
 Here is a little gymnastics for your tongue: